noakawa/ihomes_scraping/README.md

 1. Create a virtual environment

-2. Downloads the four files
+2. Downloads the 8 files into a folder

 3. Install the packages into your virtual environment from requirements.txt: